 Sid Caesar went on to short-lived ABC programmes in 1958 and 1963 (the latter reuniting him with Imogene Coca), a number of movie roles (including Grease and It’s A Mad, Mad, Mad, Mad World) and a critically-praised 1966 CBS special that brought him, Coca, Reiner, Morris and many of his original writers back together.

 Today, many of the surviving Your Show of Shows and Caesar’s Hour sketches can be found on DVD.
 Many of today’s contemporary comedy sketch programmes (such as Saturday Night Live) can trace their roots to Sid, Imogene, Carl and Howard–along with the producers and writers who helped create a true television classic.

 Published on June 7th, 2019.
-Written by Mike Spadoni (2012) for Television Heaven.
+Written by Mike Spadoni (2012) and Sandy Zwyer (2021) for Television Heaven.